 eCulture – How is it Happening

-In summary and to understand the scope of eCulture social transformation can be categorised as follows and for each we offer some simple everyday transitions that have already occurred include:
+The scope of eCulture social transformation can be categorised as follows and for each we offer some simple everyday transitions that have already occurred include:

-Well being devices that have quickly become common place in shops and on-line stores, today with all major mobile smart phone providers now promoting a range of smart watches that can run apps connected to the internet.
+Well being devices that have quickly become commonplace in shops and online stores, today with all major mobile smart phone providers now promoting a range of smart watches that can run apps connected to the internet.
 The IoT is significant because an object that can represent itself digitally becomes something greater than the object by itself.
 No longer does the object relate just to its user, but it is now connected to surrounding objects and database data.
 When many objects act in unison, they are known as having “ambient intelligence.”

 Building and eCulture Community